Skip to main content

 Prevent devastating cybersecurity incidents with Ekran System

-You can reduce the risk of insider-related cybersecurity incidents by deploying the right cybersecurity solution.
-The Ekran System insider risk management platform can help you detect, deter, and disrupt insider threats at early stages with a complete set of capabilities, including:
+You can reduce the risk of insider-related cybersecurity incidents by deploying a dedicated cybersecurity solution.
+The Ekran System insider risk management platform can help you deter, detect, and disrupt insider threats at early stages with a rich set of capabilities, including:

-• Privileged access management – Establish the required level of access granularity for your most critical assets.
-Enhance critical systems and applications with two-factor authentication, one-time passwords, manual access request approval, and secondary authentication features.
+• Privileged access management – Establish granular control of access to your most critical assets.
+Enhance critical assets with two-factor authentication, one-time passwords, manual access request approval, and secondary authentication features.

 • Threat protection in AWS environments – Keep track of every action insiders perform in your AWS environment.
-Advanced threat response functionality alerts you every time a security event occurs and can automatically block the suspicious process.
+Advanced threat response functionality alerts you every time a security event occurs and can automatically block suspicious processes.

-• USB device security management – Set up efficient USB management to detect and restrict unauthorized USB devices in your organization’s network.
+• USB device management – Detect and restrict unauthorized USB devices in your organization’s network.
 A robust USB device control system can help protect your critical assets from being stolen or compromised.

 • Real-time incident response – Respond to cybersecurity events in a timely manner with the help of Ekran System’s automated incident response feature.
 You can use our library of predefined alerts (or create your own custom alerts) to receive real-time notifications on potential cybersecurity incidents.
-Leverage our behavior analytics and anomaly detection functionality to instantly detect suspicious user actions.
+Leverage our user and entity behavior analytics functionality to instantly detect suspicious user actions.

-These and many other functionalities of Ekran System empower you to effectively secure and constantly monitor your crucial endpoints on various platforms including Windows, Linux, macOS, UNIX, X Window System, Citrix, and VMware.
+These and many other Ekran System functionalities empower you to effectively secure and constantly monitor your crucial endpoints on various platforms including Windows, Linux, macOS, UNIX, X Window System, Citrix, and VMware.

-Request a free 30-day Ekran System trial to advance your organization’s insider threat protection today!
+Request a free 30-day trial of Ekran System

 Share: